 - 1. Continue from the previous section where you created a new class.
 Or, start the ExamView Test Manager to begin a new class or open an existing class. - 2.
-Click the toolbar button or choose Add New Student from the Student menu. - 3.
-Enter the student's first name, last name, and ID.

-Note: If you plan to use a scanner, use digits only (e.g., 520403) for the ID.
+Click the otolbar button or choose Add New Student from the Student menu. - 3.
+Enter the student's first name, last name, and student ID. - ✓ Note: If you plan to use a scanner to get results, use digits only (e.g., 520403) for the student ID.
 Most scanner forms provide for numeric IDs only.
 For online testing, use unique student IDs across all of your classes.
-To use elnstruction response pads, be sure to assign pad ID values (1-1000).
+To use elnstruction response pads, be sure to also assign pad ID values (1-1000).